Professor of Animal and Nutritional Sciences

-His research conducted through the multistate research project “Genetic Bases for Resistance and Immunity to Avian Diseases” focused on the major histocompatibility complex (MHC) and other genetic effects on immune responses.
-Bob developed specialized chicken lines that revealed genetic effects on tumor growth and metastasis caused by either Marek’s disease virus, Rous sarcoma virus or v-src DNA.
-He also worked with Sam and Betty Smith to show autosomal recessive inheritance of susceptibility to pigeon spontaneous atherosclerosis.
-His research produced 106 publications and 117 abstracts.
-He directed fourteen graduate and fourteen undergraduate student investigations.
+The multistate research project “Genetic Bases for Resistance and Immunity to Avian Diseases” is the foundation for studies on genes that affect immune responses.
+Chicken alloantigens including the major histocompatibility complex (MHC) are the specific focus.
+Bob and his collaborators seek to identify these alloantigen gene(s) and proteins.
+In addition, he developed specialized chicken lines that revealed genetic effects on tumor growth and metastasis caused by Marek’s disease virus, Rous sarcoma virus or v-src DNA.
+He also collaborated to demonstrate autosomal recessive inheritance of susceptibility to pigeon spontaneous atherosclerosis.
+His research has produced 123 publications, 45 technical reports and 126 abstracts.

 - Miller, M. M., and R. L. Taylor, Jr. 2016.
 Brief review of the chicken major histocompatibility complex – the genes, their distribution on chromosome 16 and their contribution to disease resistance.
 Poult.
 Sci.
 95:375-392 doi:10.3382/ps/pev379 (review)

 - Taylor, R. L., Jr., Z. Medarova, and W. E. Briles.
 2016.
 Immune effects of chicken non-Mhc alloantigens.
 Poult.
 Sci.
 95:447-457 doi:10.3382/ps/pev331 (review)